Sanrrone/extractSeq/README.md

 # extractSeq
-giving a contig name and positions (start and end), extractSeq can return the corresponding sequence from your fasta.
+Giving a contig name and positions (start and end), extractSeq can return the corresponding sequence from your fasta.